ROAR Assessment Execution: Technical Specification

 GROUP BY key, task_id;

 This view allows developers and researchers to track which custom metadata fields are used across tasks.
-High-frequency fields may be reviewed for potential inclusion in the core trials
+High-frequency fields may be reviewed for potential inclusion in the core trials schema.

 API Contract